HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 To build the GUI, select Build Solution from the Build menu.

 When complete, locate the output folder where `HandBrake.exe` is created (typically in `win\CS\HandBrakeWPF\bin\...`, depending on the selected build profile).
 Copy `hb.dll` to this folder.
 This completes the build process.

+[^fdk-aac-license]: The FDK AAC encoder is only provided in source code form and is not fully compatible with the GNU General Public License Version 2 used by HandBrake.
+Builds including FDK AAC must be for personal use only and may not be distributed.
+Do not share the build product with others.